-This letter from Bishop Joost of Damaraland encouraged me more than anything else, though I still waited for news of a renewed visa.
+A letter from Bishop Joost of Damaraland encouraged me more than anything else, though I still waited for news of a renewed visa.
 As I pondered, offers of work in the United States began to pour in.
-An interesting trailer ministry in South Carolina was open, also a job at St. Francis Home for Boys.
-The offer I finally accepted was in the Diocese of Oklahoma.
+An exciting trailer ministry in South Carolina was open, also a job at St. Francis Home for Boys.
+The offer I finally accepted was in the Diocese of Oklahoma. ✞

-The Bishop there was most understanding about my call to Africa and even offered me ordination if I felt so called of God that this would help.
-Soon afterwards, Bishop Mize requested that I return, the Damaraland doors open and finally the visa from the South African Consulate arrived!
+The Bishop of Oklahoma was most understanding about my call to Africa and even offered me ordination if I felt so called of God that this would help.
+Soon afterward, Bishop Mize requested that I return, the Damaraland doors had opened, and finally, the South African Consulate visa had arrived!
 All the Damaraland doors opened at once!
-A missionary society offered me my fare, and to top it all the bishop of Damaraland granted me a salary of one hundred dollars a month!
+A missionary society offered me my fare, and to top it all, the Bishop of Damaraland granted me a salary of one hundred dollars a month!
 A hundred dollars more than before!
-The following letter from the Archbishop of Cape Town then placed my missionary task on a less individualistic basis.
+The following letter from the Archbishop of Cape Town placed my missionary task on a less individualistic basis. ✞

 "Dear Captain Lewis, I am delighted to hear that you plan to return to Damaraland.
 I want to assure you that the Church of the Province of South Africa welcomes you most warmly.
-We hope very much that through your instrumentality the American Church may take a more prominent part in the province generally.
-A few months ago, I tried to get help from the British branch of the Church Army, but they were so pressed as to be unable to accede to my request.
+We hope very much that through your instrumentality, the American Church may take a more prominent part in the province generally.
+A few months ago, I tried to get help from the British branch of the Church Army, but they were too pressed to accede to my request.
 Your coming, therefore, augurs well for the future.
-With all good wishes, Joost, Cape Town."
+With all good wishes, Joost, Cape Town." ✞